AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 > Email: **fatma@test.com**, Password: **123456**

 ## Contribution:
 Contributions to my Real-time WebSocket PHP Chat Application are most welcome!
-If you find any issues or have suggestions for improvements or want to add new features, please open an issue or submit a pull request.
+If you find any issues, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request.